If you’re looking to take your container garden from drab to fab, try one of these 37 amazing flower pot painting projects!

 5. Painting Terracotta Pots… Aged Weathered Look

-You wouldn’t believe what this aged terracotta planter looked like before it got a new paint job!
+You wouldn’t believe what this aged terracotta planter looked like before it got a makeover!
 Do Dodson Designs shares expert tips on painting to achieve a rustic effect.

 6. How to Age Terra Cotta Pots with Paint